Xuanwo/blog/content/2026/01-gpui-ghostty.md

 - What are the differences between Alacritty, WezTerm, and Ghostty as embedded terminals?
 - What is VT?
 What is the difference between libghostty and libghostty-vt?
 - I want to integrate Ghostty under GPUI.
 How can I do that?
-- How much money does Mitchell have?
+- How much money does Mitchell Hashimoto have?

 After that, I asked ChatGPT to generate a full spec for me.
 The spec includes the project's goals, key technical decisions (such as using GPUI and libghostty-vt), and project milestones.
 I reviewed and edited the spec.